Ethiopian Foods 101: The Ultimate Culinary Guide to Ethiopia’s Rich and Diverse Cuisine

 Kikil is a mild stew with potatoes and lamb that is slowly cooked to get all the flavors from the bones.
 It is a great meal to use as a substitute for chicken soup offered to those feeling under the weather.
 Make sure the meat is nice and tender before it is served, that qualifies it as a perfect Kikil.

-A typical Ethiopian snack, is Dabo Kolo (small pieces of baked bread that are similar to pretzels) or Kolo (roasted barley sometimes mixed with other local grains).
-Kolo made from roasted and spiced barley, safflower kernels, chickpeas and/or peanuts are often sold by kiosks and street vendors, wrapped in a paper cone.
+A typical Ethiopian snack is Dabo Kolo (small pieces of baked bread that are similar to pretzels) or Kolo (roasted barley sometimes mixed with other local grains).
+Kolo made from roasted and spiced barley, safflower kernels, chickpeas, and/or peanuts are often sold by kiosks and street vendors, wrapped in a paper cone.
 Snacking on popcorn is also common, especially during Buna-time.

 Kolo is simply roasted barley, and it is Ethiopia’s go-to snack for everybody including children and adults.
 It is also a favorite beer snack at the end of a busy day, and it’s often served mixed with peanuts and other seeds or nuts.

 Dabo kolo as its name may imply is not actually bread, but it is made from the same dough that makes Dabo.
-It’s made by preparing the dough just as you would for a bread, then roll it into long strands that are then cut into small pieces the size of a fingernail, thus the name Dabo Kolo.
+It’s made by preparing the dough just as you would for bread, then roll it into long strands that are then cut into small pieces the size of a fingernail, thus the name Dabo Kolo.
 Then they can be fried in oil or baked over a Mitad.
-To make them spicy, you can douse the dough with berbere before its cut into small pieces.
-You can also cut the dough into larger, more thicker pieces.
+To make them spicy, you can douse the dough with berbere before it’s cut into small pieces.
+You can also cut the dough into larger, thicker pieces.
 This will give you a variety of Dabo Kolo known as kaka or “Somali biscuit”.

-Fendisha is the Ethiopian name for popcorn, apparently a popular snack celebrated across the world.
+Fendisha is the Ethiopian name for popcorn, apparently, a popular snack celebrated across the world.
 In Ethiopia, however, Fendisha has a unique place in the heart of the people not as a snack to munch on while watching a movie, but as one of the most important parts of the beloved Ethiopian coffee ceremony, where it is served to guests while they wait for the coffees.

 Dabo is Amharic for bread, and it comes in several varieties, some of which are commonly consumed in everyday life, while others are specially prepared for special occasions.
-Dabo is typically baked on a Mitad, a traditional Ethiopian large baking pan which is also used to make Injera.
+Dabo is typically baked on a Mitad, a traditional Ethiopian large baking pan that is also used to make Injera.

 Here are some of the most popular breads in Ethiopia.

-Difo Dabo is a variation of the basic Dabo that differs from regular the regular Dabo because, when its being baked, the dough is wrapped in a large green leaf of the Enset (false banana) tree, known in Ethiopia as Koba Kitel.
+Difo Dabo is a variation of the basic Dabo that differs from regular the regular Dabo because, when it’s being baked, the dough is wrapped in a large green leaf of the Enset (false banana) tree, known in Ethiopia as Koba Kitel.

 Kocho is a type of bread that is made from the trunk of the Enset tree.
-In some of the southern parts of Ethiopia, the trunk of the Enset tree is ground into a dough which is buried in the ground and fermented to make Kocho.
+In some of the southern parts of Ethiopia, the trunk of the Enset tree is ground into a dough that is buried in the ground and fermented to make Kocho.

 Ambasha is a very popular Dabo, which one may be able to find in Ethiopian restaurants, even those found outside of Ethiopia.
-Ambasha is flatter or less-thicker than Difo Dabo, but its most distinctive feature is that, just before it’s baked, a knife or a fork is used to carve symmetrical markings on top of the dough.
+Ambasha is flatter or less thicker than Difo Dabo, but its most distinctive feature is that, just before it’s baked, a knife or a fork is used to carve symmetrical markings on top of the dough.

 Hibist is another popular Dabo, which is a traditional Dabo that comes from the Tigray region in the northern part of Ethiopia.
 The special feature of this Dabo is that it is made by steaming the dough that makes the bread, not baking.
 As such, the bread is very light in color, almost yellow.

 Dabo kolo as its name may imply is not actually bread, but it is made from the same dough that makes Dabo.
-It’s made by preparing the dough just as you would for a bread, then roll it into long strands that are then cut into small pieces the size of a fingernail, thus the name Dabo Kolo.
+It’s made by preparing the dough just as you would for bread, then roll it into long strands that are then cut into small pieces the size of a fingernail, thus the name Dabo Kolo.
 Then they can be fried in oil or baked over a Mitad.
-To make them spicy, you can douse the dough with berbere before its cut into small pieces.
-You can also cut the dough into larger, more thicker pieces.
+To make them spicy, you can douse the dough with berbere before it’s cut into small pieces.
+You can also cut the dough into larger, thicker pieces.
 This will give you a variety of Dabo Kolo known as kaka or“Somali biscuit”.